Amos Youga: Gazélec Ajaccio

 In June 2014, Youga joined Gazélec Ajaccio of Ligue 2.
 In his first season at the club he earned promotion to the Ligue 1, scoring 2 goals in 32 league games.
 He made his Ligue 1 debut on 16 August 2015, playing full 90 minutes in a 2–0 away loss against Paris Saint-Germain.
 In his three seasons with the club he played 79 games and scored 4 goals.

 Le Havre

 In the summer of 2017 Youga signed with Le Havre.

 CSKA Sofia

 On 15 June 2020, Youga joined Bulgarian club CSKA Sofia.
 He made his debut on 7 August in a 2–2 away draw against CSKA 1948 on the opening day of the 2020–21 season.
+He established himself as a starter for the "redmen" and also occasionally captained the side, but was demoted from the first team in the beginning of the 2024-25 season and subsequently played only for the reserves.

+Debreceni VSC

+On 6 December 2024, Youga signed with Debreceni VSC.
+He was to join the team for the pre-season at the beginning of January 2025.

 International career

-At the age of 20, Youga made his international debut for the Central African Republic in an 2014 FIFA World Cup qualification match against Botswana on 15 June 2013.
+At the age of 20, Youga made his international debut for the Central African Republic in a 2014 FIFA World Cup qualification match against Botswana on 15 June 2013.